ionic-team/ionic-framework/core/src/components/ripple-effect/readme.md

 # ion-ripple-effect

-RippleEffect is component that adds the Material Design button ripple effect.
-This is the stand alone version of the ripple effect and can be added to any component.
+The ripple effect component adds the [Material Design ink ripple interaction effect](https://material.io/develop/web/components/ripples/).
+This component can be used without a button and can be added to any component.

 <!-- Auto Generated Below -->